 Unimaginable despair.
 Deep anguish.
 Overwhelming sorrow.
 Uncontrollable anger.
 Complete emptiness.

 In October 1991 in Montgomery, Alabama, I vividly recall the tragic death of a beautiful and vibrant 49-year-old mother of three children.
 I worked for the daily paper there and was involved with the story.
-A nurse by profession, she was shot and killed at a local night spot in a town similar to many around here.
-That event, much like what took place this past Monday morning at Creekside Church of Christ created pain for many - a pain no one should ever have to experience.
+A nurse by profession, she was shot and killed in a local night spot in town similar to many around here.
+That event, much like what took place this past Monday morning in Creekside Church of Christ created a pain for many – a pain no one should ever have to experience.

 The cowardly, cold-blooded murder of Terri Bevers has changed the lives of so many.
 Hundreds of people love Ms. Bevers and her family — that’s obvious.
 And, it’s just as obvious there are hundreds, if not thousands, more shocked by what happened Monday.
 Rest assured, no one believed it was possible, even fathomable, that a beautiful and vibrant mom of three would be taken in an instant … in a church building on an otherwise ordinary day.
 No way.
 Not possible.

 To a person, everyone I have spoken to who knew Mrs. Bevers has been effusive about her passion, her love for God, her children and her family.
 Just a few weeks ago, our booth at the Midlothian Marketplace Expo was not far from the ‘Gladiator’ booth.
 It didn’t take long to know where the enthusiasm and energy was coming from or where Terri Bevers was.
 If only everyone had such passion for life.